 As with biology, there are also plenty of government and educational jobs waiting for those with a degree in chemistry.
 You could be a development researcher for the military or NASA, a consultant for the auto industry, or a policy specialist helping get laws written regarding drugs and other industrial materials.
 And of course you can research or teach at a college or university, or teach at the junior high and high school levels if you like the idea of working with younger children.

-Jobs in biochemistry tend to involve a lot of lab time as a researcher, but they can cross areas from medicine to pharmaceuticals to corporate work.
+Jobs in biochemistry tend to involve a lot of lab time as a researcher, but they can cross areas from medicine to drug design and pharmaceuticals to corporate work.
 If interested in pharmaceuticals, make sure you are aware of all the pharmacist education requirements.

-The value of a career in chemistry is just as dependent on time in school and experience as one in biology, but the difference is that rather than in medicine itself like for biologists, the most secure jobs for chemists are in supplying to doctors.
+The value of a career in chemistry is just as dependent on time in school and experience as one in biology, but unlike biologists where medicine is the most secure path, the most secure jobs for chemists are in supplying to pharmaceutical companies.
 Drug manufacturers are the biggest employers of chemists in the United States, according to Data USA, with more than 300,000 employees in this country making an average annual salary of more than $104K.

-Government jobs are harder to come by, as you might imagine, but can actually pay more to the tune of an average salary over $114K.
+Government jobs are harder to come by, as you might imagine, and pay closer to an average salary over $114K.
 There are also successful careers to be had in architecture and engineering ($67K), research ($92K), and manufacturing of non-health-related chemicals ($88K).

-Biology has more of a hard and fast set of rules, and involves a bit more observation and noting of facts.
+Biology includes a set of a hard and fast rules, and involves a bit more observation and noting of facts.
 Chemistry, meanwhile, is a bit more about trial and error, breaking things down to build them back up again.
-Biology may put you in the classroom or the field more while chemistry will have you in the lab.
+A biology major will be more likely to put you in the classroom or in the field while chemistry will have you in the lab.

 There’s also the question of motivation.
-While certainly not always, biology tends to be about the study and protection of living things.
+Certainly not always, but generally speaking, biology tends to be about the study and protection of living things.
 It can be plenty lucrative, but is often not geared in that direction.
 Chemistry, by contrast, can be more about entrepreneurship and developing products that will improve people’s lives, including yours when those products are sold.
 Chemists still do plenty of good for the world, too, but as a set of careers, chemistry represents goods and biology represents services.

 Whichever you choose, you will want to study the subject at a reputable school with proven faculty and excellent facilities.
-North Central College offers degree programs in biology, chemistry and biochemistry, with opportunities to do research from the first day of college, top-flight internships and partnerships with some of the leading companies in America, and cutting-edge technology to keep you up-to-date with the skills and expertise employers want.
+North Central College offers degree programs in biology, chemistry and biochemistry, with top-flight internships and partnerships with some of the leading companies in America, cutting-edge technology to keep you up-to-date with the skills and expertise employers want, and opportunities to do research from your first day of college.